Triggers

 If a trigger's

-function returns false, the function it is attached to will not be executed, nor will theafter
+beforefunction returns false, the function it is attached to will not be executed, nor will theafterfunction.

 Let’s go through the below schema to create a trigger and before/after functions: